uranian throne

 So, let it not be declared.

 Let the truth wink.
 Let it shimmer and dodge through the heads of ordinary folk, but take no firmer hold.
-Such as Zhavad might safely continue to mix their inconsistent thoughts.
-Let the the people of Olhoav pour it all together as best they could: the fantastic whispers of rumour, alongside the bogglement that denied the same, the entire contradictory mess of reverence and doubt stirred in a concoction that bubbles "she is / she can't be / she is / is / can't be /is/ can't..."
+People such as Zhavad might safely continue to mix their inconsistent thoughts, putting it all together as best they could: the fantastic whispers of rumour, poured in alongside the bogglement that denied the same, the entire contradictory mess of reverence and doubt stirred in a concoction that bubbles "she is / she can't be / she is / is / can't be /is/ can't..."

 She heard a small thump.
 Zhavad had paused with the bags; had let them down to the floor.